ShevchikUnsupportedProjects/TNTRun/README.md

 # TNTRun_reloaded

-This was originally forked from the (now unsupported) TNTRun by Shevchik for Minecraft v1.9 and has been improved and updated as new versions of Minecraft have been released, so that it supports all Minecraft versions from 1.8 through to 1.14.4.
+This was originally forked from the (now unsupported) TNTRun by Shevchik for Minecraft v1.9 and has been improved and updated as new versions of Minecraft have been released, so that it supports all Minecraft versions from 1.8 through to 1.15.

-However, as a result of the huge number of changes brought in by Mojang in Minecraft v1.13, beginning with version 7.0 of TNTRun\_reloaded, the plugin will only run on Minecraft versions 1.13 and later.
-All future development work will be done on this version and not back-ported to the legacy version.

-The legacy version of TNTRun\_reloaded is the final release to support all Minecraft versions from 1.8 through to 1.12.2.
-This version is still available for download and will still be supported where possible.

 ## Description